dayofai/dayof/apps/honoken/context/plan-db.md

 - On any pass metadata change: update fields, then recompute ETag and set `wallet_pass.updated_at = now()` within the SAME transaction.
 - Transitional fallback: if `wallet_pass.etag` is NULL (legacy/older rows), compute ETag on the fly in GET but do not persist.
 - Last-Modified: use only `wallet_pass.updated_at` (we bump it for content changes), so middleware doesn’t need a join.
+- ETag composition (fields, in order):
+  1. serialNumber
+  2. passTypeIdentifier
+  3. authenticationToken
+  4. ticketStyle
+  5. poster
+  6. updatedAt (ISO)
+  7. passContent.data (stable stringified JSON)
+     Hash using SHA‑256; encode as hex (or base64 if preferred, but be consistent).

 Example write helper (TypeScript):